How To Manage Cravings When You Quit?26 Jul 2019

 Try Nicotine Replacement Therapy (NRT)

-Nicotine replacement therapy (What is NRT) can be a powerful ally when it comes to managing your cravings.
+Nicotine replacement therapy can be a powerful ally when it comes to managing your cravings.
 Short-acting nicotine replacement therapies such as nicotine gum and lozenges can help you tide over intense cravings.
-When used as directed, nicotine gum and lozenges can significantly improve your chances of being able to quit successfully.To know more about which NRT product is right for you, reach out to us at (support number).
+When used as directed, nicotine gum and lozenges can significantly improve your chances of being able to quit successfully.To know more about which NRT product is right for you, reach out to us.

 Head To A Smoke-Free Zone